Genealogical processes of sequential Monte Carlo methods and other non-neutral population models under rapid mutation: Acknowledgements

 \section{Acknowledgements}

-We thank Janique Krasnowska for help with proof-reading earlier versions of this manuscript.
+We thank Janique Krasnowska for help with proof-reading earlier versions of this manuscript, as well as an anonymous referee for many constructive questions and suggestions.
 JK acknowledges the support of the Engineering and Physical Sciences Council of the United Kingdom (EPSRC; Grant Number EP/V049208/1).
 PJ acknowledges the support of the Engineering and Physical Sciences Council of the United Kingdom (EPSRC; Grant Number EP/Y028783/1).
 AMJ acknowledges the support of the Engineering and Physical Sciences Council of the United Kingdom (EPSRC; Grant Numbers EP/R034710/1 and EP/Y014650/1).